daajoe/mccompetition.org/2025/submission.md

 ## Submission

-The submission of the final version of a solver is via a private GitHub repository, which is to be made available to the organizers by the solver authors.
+The final solver submission must be provided via a private GitHub repository.
+Authors should grant access to the organizers and ensure that the final version is on the repository’s main branch.
+Please email the commit hash of this version to the organizers at (mcw at modelcounting.org).

 ### Emailing your System Description Document